How to Choose the Right Website Platform for Your Startup or New Business

 But here's what you need to know:

-- limited scalability and restricted integrations;
+- Limited scalability and restricted integrations;

-- “sandbox-level” security;
+- "Sandbox-level" security;

-- minimal SEO control — titles and descriptions only.
+- Minimal SEO control (titles and descriptions only).

-I’ve seen countless Webflow sites with massive “blogs” that technically aren’t blogs at all:
+I've seen countless Webflow sites with massive "blogs" that technically aren't blogs at all: no semantic markup, no schema, no structured data, just content floating in the void.
+Search engines can't understand it, so the content never ranks.

 If your plan is to grow, build a content strategy, and integrate CRM, sooner or later you’ll hit a hard ceiling.